rogeryc/conductivity/README.md

 * Bundler: 2.5.3

 ## System Requirements
 - Install your preferred ruby version manager (rbenv, rvm).
 In this steps, we are going to use `rbenv`.
+If you already have one of these managers, just update it if needed.
+Follow these steps from [rbenv home page](https://github.com/rbenv/rbenv) for installing rbenv it in your machine if needed.

 ## Setting up the RoR environment
 - Optinal: run `echo "gem: --no-document" >> ~/.gemrc` to avoid installing all the gems' docs.